kobe1980/ShareLib/README.md

 No Real dependencies, because every module is included

-Here is the modules list included
+Here is the list of modules included

 [tmdbv3] (https://github.com/kobe1980/node-tmdb.git)
 This version is a branch from